-- Gives a short overview of the crypto lending market
+- I Will give a short overview of the crypto lending market

 - Celsius review (Business Model, Risk Analysis, Features Analysis) will follow

-- After that, we focus on the Celsius regulatory analysis
+- After that, we will focus on the Celsius regulatory analysis

-- In the end, we look at the difference between Celsius and SmartCredit.io
+- In the end, we will look at the difference between Celsius and SmartCredit.io

 What is the crypto lending market?

-We look in the following on the market dynamics.
+Now, we will look into the following on the market dynamics.